 There are 13 small cities located on Italys Amalfi Coast.
-Many of these are centered around tourism and the main towns along the coast that most tourists visit are the historic centers of Positano, Amalfi, and Ravello.
+Many of these are centered around tourism and the main towns along the coast that most tourists visit on an Amalfi Coast Itinerary are the historic centers of Positano, Amalfi, and Ravello.

 How To Get To The Amalfi Coast

-Arrive to the Amalfi Coast either by boat from Sorrento or by bus from either Sorrento or Vietra sul Mare.
+Before you can start working your way through our Amalfi Coast Itinerary, you’ll need to decide how you’re going to get the region.
+You can get to the Amalfi Coast either by boat from Sorrento or by bus from either Sorrento or Vietra sul Mare (the road of 1000 bends we mentioned above).
 The boat is a more picturesque option because you can enjoy the magnificent coastal and sea views while cruising the waters.
 It also gives you the option to observe the houses of some of the rich and famous on the side of the cliffs.

 RELATED: Feeling overwhelmed?
 Read this for more handy information about planning a trip to Italy.

 Positano – Amalfi – Ravello: The Perfect Amalfi Coast Itinerary